-Whether you choose to make English your principal area of study or your secondary focus, the USF English Department offers you two distinct concentrations within both our major and minor coursework.
-Each of the literature and writing concentrations provides a unique-to-USF context for studying and creating literary texts.
+Whether you choose to make English your principal area of study or your secondary focus, the USF English Department offers you three distinct concentrations within both our major and minor coursework.
+Each of the literature, writing, and comparative literature and culture concentrations provides a unique-to-USF context for studying and creating literary texts.

 One thing that stands out about my English courses was the atmosphere during class.
 Class was an open, honest place—one that embraced my identity, but that didn't let me off the hook when I needed to be challenged.
 The writing courses were the best.
 I remember a professor reading aloud the title of each essay every student had just submitted.
 It somehow made us feel like we were in some important writing club where intellectual rigor was matched only by playfulness and generosity of spirit.
 I find that experience is rare in the world, but it’s not at USF."